Nikon

 waterproofing too.

-made, with nice armour and quality components.
-There’s no sense that these are
+well made, with nice armour and quality components.
+There’s no sense that

 Underneath, the body is made of composite, which makes them